eriksank/eventemitter4/README.md

 ### 4.7\.
 Example 6

-Showing one possible way to inherited from EventEmitter4.
+For: _one possible way to inherit from EventEmitter4_

 ```javascript
 var EventEmitter=require('eventemitter4');